Hard-Coated Edgepass Filters

 Damage Threshold Data for Select Thorlabs' Edgepass Filters

-The specifications to the right are measured data for a selection of Thorlabs' premium hard-coated edgepass filters.
+The specifications to the right are measured data for a selection of Thorlabs' hard-coated edgepass filters.

 Laser Induced Damage Threshold Tutorial